catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

   | updated_at          | None                                 |
   +---------------------+--------------------------------------+

 Now you have provisioned a public IP address.
-Now you run:
+Now you can run:

 .. code-block:: console

-  $ openstack server add floating ip my_server_name 150.242.41.224
+  $ openstack server add floating ip <my_server_name> 150.242.41.224

 Just like that, your server has a public IP address in seconds.
 Quick, easy and powerful.
 Every action on Catalyst Cloud can be performed just as quickly.